 Filters

-Art deco desks are bought to be looked at, not hidden in a corner, and that changes how you place them.
-This is the rare working surface that earns its keep as a sculptural object, all geometry and gleam, so it wants to sit where the room can actually see it rather than tucked against a back wall.
+Art deco desks are bought to be seen, not tucked away, and that changes where they go.
+This is the rare working surface that doubles as a sculptural object, all geometry and gleam, so it wants a spot the room can actually look at rather than a back wall.

-It commands the space.
 Strong geometric lines, inlay or banding, and warm metal accents make the piece read as a statement before it reads as a desk, which is the whole point of the style.
-Brass and lacquered surfaces catch the light and throw it back, so the desk gains a glamour after dark that matte furniture never has.
-Placed where the evening light can reach it, it becomes the thing the room is arranged around rather than a utility pushed out of sight.
+Brass and lacquer catch the light and throw it back, so the desk gains a glamour after dark that matte furniture never has.
+Put it where the evening light can reach it, and the room arranges itself around the desk instead of hiding it in a corner.

 Let one piece lead and keep the rest quiet.
-The mistake with this style is surrounding a bold writing desk with equally loud furniture until everything competes and nothing wins.
-Give it a calm backdrop and restrained neighbours, and the geometry has room to do its work.
-The trade-off is upkeep: high-shine lacquer and polished brass show fingerprints and dust in a way oiled wood forgives, so a statement surface asks for a little more attention to keep its gleam.
-Worth it, if the drama is what you came for.
+The mistake is surrounding a bold desk with equally loud furniture until everything competes and nothing wins.
+Give it a calm backdrop and restrained neighbours, and the geometry has the room it needs to work.
+The catch is upkeep: high-shine lacquer and polished brass show every fingerprint where oiled wood forgives, so a statement surface asks for the occasional wipe to keep its gleam.
+That is the cost of the drama, and worth paying if the drama is what drew you to it.

-These sit within the wider art deco furniture range, and if the home already favours bold lines and warm metals, keep the desk inside that same world of dark and moody modern interiors so the statement reads as intentional rather than stray.
+These sit in the wider art deco furniture range.
+If the home already favours bold lines and warm metals, keep the desk inside that same world of dark and moody modern interiors so the statement reads as intentional rather than stray.

 Frequently asked questions